scgordon/NCAR-DASH/README.md

 # NCAR-DASH
-A resource for the DSET team to explore metadata in the DASH WAF and determine curation needs.
+A repository for the DSET team to explore metadata in the DASH WAF and determine curation needs via Jupyter Notebooks.

 If you are new to Jupyter and want to explore the notebooks in this repository, use the wiki to get started.